 Ingredients and substitutions

-Wholemeal flour: I used part wholemeal flour in this recipe to make it a little more wholesome and healthier.
+Wholemeal flour: I used part wholemeal flour in this recipe to make it a little more wholesome.
 I love how wholemeal flour gives baked goods a lovely nutty flavour.
 However, it’s a little more difficult to rise your baked goods with wholemeal flour than regular plain flour because it has bran.
 Let’s talk a little more about this!

 In baking, gluten in flour is very important as it makes sure that your baked goods have good structure and rise well, but the bran part of wholemeal flour has no gluten.
 For instance, 100g of wholemeal flour has less gluten content than the same amount of regular plain flour.
 Because of this, baked goods made with just wholemeal flour tend to be denser and less fluffy.

 So I like using part wholemeal flour alongside plain flour so my muffins or any other baked goods rise well, are fluffy, and have a lovely nutty flavour at the same time!

 Fresh apple: I used a medium size Fuji apple for both making my applesauce and adding to the batter.
 Fuji apple is in season over autumn and winter so it’s very sweet with a hint of tanginess which is perfect for this recipe.
 You can also use other types of apples too.

 Applesauce: I used sweet and juicy homemade applesauce in this recipe to really bring out the flavour.
 Apple sauce is wonderful in baking because it creates a soft and moist texture.
 Making applesauce is very easy too!
 I have the recipe in the How to section and in the recipe card.

 Soy yoghurt: Soy yoghurt has a creamy texture and tangy flavour which balances the sweetness.
 Feel free to use any other plant yoghurt of your choice too, such as almond, coconut, etc.